Constraints on Light Sterile Neutrinos and Scalar Non-Standard Interactions Using the First Reactor Antineutrino Oscillation Results at JUNO: Introduction

 JUNO is sensitive to light sterile neutrinos with mass splittings in the range $\Delta m_{41}^2 \sim 10^{-5}$--$10^{-2}\,\mathrm{eV}^2$.
 This sensitivity arises from the large baseline of $L \simeq 52.5$~km combined with the excellent energy resolution of the detector, which allows the experiment to resolve slow oscillation patterns in the reactor antineutrino spectrum.
 In contrast, shorter baseline experiments such as Daya Bay ($L \sim 1$--$2$~km) lose sensitivity in this region because the oscillation phase ($1.27\,\Delta m_{41}^2 L/E$) becomes too small to generate observable spectral distortions.
 As a result, JUNO is able to probe sterile-neutrino oscillations in a region that is largely inaccessible to short-baseline reactor experiments~\cite{Girardi:2014gna}.
 This behavior follows from the oscillation phase, which shows that longer baselines enhance sensitivity to small mass splittings by increasing the oscillation phase at fixed neutrino energy.

 In addition to sterile neutrinos, reactor experiments can also probe non-standard neutrino interactions, including scenarios mediated by new scalar particles.
-In such scenarios, scalar couplings can modify the effective neutrino mass matrix and induce distortions in the oscillation spectrum measured.
+In such scenarios, scalar couplings can modify the effective neutrino mass matrix and induce distortions in the measured oscillation spectrum.
 These effects can be parametrized through effective couplings such as $\eta_{ee}$, which alter the electron-flavor component of the neutrino Hamiltonian and introduce correlations with the determination of the solar oscillation parameters.
 Precision reactor experiments therefore provide a way to test these effects through detailed measurements of the antineutrino spectrum.
-General frameworks for non-standard neutrino interactions have been extensively studied~\cite{Wolfenstein:1977ue,Ohlsson:2012kf,Farzan:2017xzy}, while scalar-mediated neutrino interactions and their impact on neutrino masses and oscillations have also been explored~\cite{Ge:2018uhz,Babu:2019iml,Dev:2020kgz,Singha:2023set,Denton:2024upc,Choubey:2026jiq}.
+General frameworks for non-standard neutrino interactions have been extensively studied~\cite{Wolfenstein:1977ue,Ohlsson:2012kf,Miranda:2015dra, Farzan:2017xzy}, while scalar-mediated neutrino interactions and their impact on neutrino masses and oscillations have also been explored~\cite{Ge:2018uhz,Babu:2019iml,Dev:2020kgz,Gupta_2025, Denton:2024upc,Choubey:2026jiq, Singha:2023, Jana_2025, dutta2025, Denton_2023}.

 In this work, the recently released JUNO results~\cite{JUNO:2025results} are analyzed to derive new constraints on light sterile neutrinos and scalar NSI.
 The reactor antineutrino spectrum is modeled using the Daya Bay measured spectrum~\cite{An:2025dbspectrum} and normalized to an antineutrino flux of $4.22\times10^{6}~\bar{\nu}_e/(\mathrm{cm}^2\mathrm{s})$.
+This normalization corresponds to the expected reactor antineutrino flux at JUNO for a total reactor thermal power of 26.6~GW$_{\rm th}$ and an average baseline of 52.5~km from the reactor cores, consistent with the normalization reported in the JUNO oscillation analysis~\cite{JUNO:2025results}.
 The predicted event rates incorporate full three-flavor oscillations, and the contributions of sterile neutrinos or NSI.
 A $\chi^2$ fit to the measured energy spectrum of prompt inverse beta decay (IBD) candidates is performed, including systematic uncertainties associated with the reactor flux normalization, spectral shape, background normalization, and detector energy response, including energy scale, resolution, and non-linearity.